Chaitanya980/Formula-1-Race-Time-Predictor/README.markdown

 ## Conclusion

-This project demonstrates a data-driven approach to predicting Formula 1 race outcomes, combining historical data, real-time weather forecasts, and machine learning.
-The use of SHAP analysis enhances interpretability, making it a valuable tool for understanding the factors driving race predictions.
-While tailored to the 2025 Monaco GP, the methodology can be adapted to other races or seasons with appropriate data.
+This project showcases a powerful, data-driven way to predict Formula 1 race results by blending historical race data, live weather forecasts, and advanced machine learning techniques.
+The inclusion of SHAP analysis makes the predictions transparent, offering clear insights into what influences the outcomes.
+Although designed with the 2025 Monaco Grand Prix in mind, the approach is versatile enough to be applied to other races or seasons, provided the right data is available

-For questions or contributions, please contact the project maintainer.